About

 Education, Experience, and Personal Life

-I received my Bachelor’s degree in biology from Binghamton University in May 2010 and my PhD in biology from the University of South Florida in December 2016.
-I continued at USF as a postdoctoral researcher from 2017-18, then spent two years as a researcher with the University of Wisconsin and Cornell lab of Ornithology before moving to Yale University in 2021.
+I received my Bachelor’s degree in biology from Binghamton University in May 2010 and my PhD in ecology and evolution from the University of South Florida in December 2016.
+I continued at USF as a postdoctoral researcher from 2017-18, then spent two years as a researcher with the University of Wisconsin and Cornell lab of Ornithology before moving to Yale University in 2021, where I am now an Associate Research Scientist.
 Before graduate school, I conducted research at the University of Washington’s Friday Harbor Labs and Ash Meadows National Wildlife Refuge in Nevada.
-I’m also an avid hiker, birder and wildlife photographer, and a big Yankees fan.
-I have an awesome wife, a great kid named Micah and two charismatic cats named Toulouse and Quentin.